EDU 101. Issues and Trends in Education. (3 h)

 EDU 395.
 Teaching Diverse Learners.
 (3 h)

-This course addresses diversity in the classroom, particularly the needs of English Language Learners (ELL) and exceptional Populations (EC).
+This course addresses diversity in the classroom, particularly the needs of English Learners (EL) and exceptional children (EC).
 Examines differentiated instruction with appropriate instructional and behavioral strategies to meet the needs of all students.